Ignacio Allende: Biography

 After the famous capture of the Alhóndiga de Granaditas, in Guanajuato, and his victory in the Battle of Monte de las Cruces Allende suggested Hidalgo march toward Mexico City and capture it.

 As a consequence of the rebels' defeat in the Battle of Calderón Bridge, the leadership of the Revolutionary army demanded the replacement of Hidalgo as their leader.
 Allende took this new responsibility and, with a decimated army, he decided to march north to the United States, with the goal of making connections with those in the United States for support.

 The rebels, however, were ambushed at the Wells of Baján due to the betrayal of Ignacio Elizondo, leading to the capture of Allende, Hidalgo, and several other commanders.
 Allende's illegitimate child Indalecio was killed during this ambush.

 Allende was taken to the city of Chihuahua where he was tried for insubordination and imprisoned.
 He was informed of 2,000 Americans located near San Antonio de Bexar and asked for a meeting with the viceroy in order to contemplate a joint solution in defending a potential American invasion.
 His request was denied and was executed by firing squad on June 26, 1811.
 His body was decapitated and his head taken to the Alhóndiga de Granaditas where it was shown to the public inside a cage hung from one corner of the building.
 In 1824 his remains were buried in the vault reserved for the viceroys and presidents in the cathedral of Mexico.
 His remains were moved in 1925 to the Independence Column in Mexico City.

 Legacy

 Allende is a national hero of Mexico.
-Places named in his honor include the municipal district and city of San Miguel de Allende in the state of Guanajuato, the municipal district of Allende, Chihuahua, the municipality of Talpa de Allende in Jalisco, Allende, Nuevo León, Allende, Coahuila, and Allende metro station, in Mexico City.
+Places named in his honor include the municipal district and city of San Miguel de Allende in the state of Guanajuato, the municipal district of Allende, Chihuahua, the municipality of Talpa de Allende in Jalisco, Allende, Nuevo León, Allende, Coahuila, Ignacio Allende, Durango, and Allende metro station, in Mexico City.